sdex/GithubUsersCompose/README.md

 ## Data layer

 The data layer is implemented as an offline-first source of app data and business logic.
-It is the source of truth for the list of the users.
+It is the source of truth for all data in the app.
-The details of users is cached using OkHttp cache for demonstration purposes.

 ## Domain layer